w4ilun/mashery-intel-xdk-demos/Readme.md

 SYNOPSIS
 ==================================================================
 These demo apps provide a way to see various Mashery Network APIs in action.
-They're built using appMobi's Cross Platform Development Kit (XDK) that lets you create mobile apps for smartphones and tablets using standard web languages (HTML5, CSS, and JavaScript).
+They're built using Intel's Cross Platform Development Kit (XDK) that lets you create mobile apps for smartphones and tablets using standard web languages (HTML5, CSS, and JavaScript).